johnmartinroque/n8nWorkflows/README.md

 # n8n Workflow Portfolio

-A collection of workflow automations built using n8n to streamline internal business processes, document management, notifications, and client onboarding operations.
+A collection of workflow automations built using n8n to streamline internal business processes, document management and notifications

 ---